Plantar Fasciitis

 - Degenerative change of plantar fascia at origin on medial tuberosity of calcaneus

-- Classically presents as pain on plantar surface of the foot, usually at calcaneal insertion of plantar fascia with weight-bearing, especially in morning or on initiation of walking after prolonged rest
+- Classically presents as pain on plantar surface of foot, usually at calcaneal insertion of plantar fascia, with weight-bearing especially in morning or on initiation of walking after prolonged rest

-- Synonym(s): plantar fasciopathy, plantar heel pain syndrome, plantar fasciosis, and painful heel syndrome
+- Also referred to as plantar fasciopathy, plantar heel pain syndrome, plantar fasciosis, painful heel syndrome

 Incidence